deelan01/Crowdfunding_ETL/README.md

 - CSV files were imported into corresponding SQL tables.
 - The loaded data was verified using SELECT statements.

+## Bonus Visualizations
+- Created a pie chart showing the distribution of backers count by country.
+- Created a vertical bar chart for campaign outcomes by country.

 ## Authors